Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ar/axialunar-social-recovery.md

 ![](/img/recovery/social-recovery-diag-1.png)

 > Note: If you are recovering an account, ensure that your network is set to AXIALunar.
-You can do this by selecting the network from the top right corner in the AXIASolar-JS UI.
+You can do this by selecting the network from the top right corner in the AXIA-JS UI.

-First, go to [AXIASolar-JS -> Accounts -> Accounts](https://axiasolar.js.org/apps/#/accounts) page that shows all available accounts on your browser's local storage and AXIASolar-JS extension.
+First, go to [AXIA-JS -> Accounts -> Accounts](https://AXIA.js.org/apps/#/accounts) page that shows all available accounts on your browser's local storage and AXIA-JS extension.
 To create a recoverable account, make sure that you have some LUNARs to pay for the transaction fees.
 You will also need some for the reserve required by the account recovery setup.

 ![axialunar accounts page](assets/axialunar/axialunar_social_recovery_accounts_page.png)